techworkersco/twc-site-nl/content/events/2025-04-23/index.en.md

 ## Session Times

-Multiple sessions are planned to accommodate different schedules:
+Join one of the following sessions (the content is the same):

 - **Wednesday, April 23rd**: 19:00 - 20:00
 - **Friday, April 25th**: 13:00 - 14:00

-The session is open to all.
+The session is open to all and will be hosted on Google Meet.
+You're welcome to join from an incognito window with a pseudonym, and to leave your camera and audio off.

 Fill in your email in the below form to receive the link to the session.
 Your email will **only** be used for receiving the invite.